yashhabib01/Frequently-Asked-Questions-FAQs-/README.md

    - Handles Translations: Uses pre-existing translations if available; otherwise, translates and stores the result.
    - Caches Translated Data: Stores non-English FAQs in Redis for 2 minutes to enhance performance.
    - Optimized Data Flow: Ensures efficient retrieval while dynamically handling multilingual support.

+3. **`Delete /faqs/:id`**:

+   - Validates FAQ ID: Ensures the provided ID is a valid MongoDB ObjectId before proceeding.
+   - Checks Existence: Queries MongoDB to check if the FAQ exists before attempting deletion.
+   - Updates Redis Cache:: Removes the FAQ entry from MongoDB if found.
+   - Caches Translated Data: If the FAQ existed in the cache, it updates the cached data by removing the deleted entry.
+   - Handles Errors Gracefully: Returns appropriate error messages for invalid IDs, missing records, or server issues.

 ## Improvements